 When Xi announced strong support for blockchain technology, experts anticipated China would soon overtake the United States in this field.

 During the period from January 2014 to October 2019, China’s National Intellectual Property Administration (CNIPA) awarded 2,218 blockchain patents.
+Check CherryCash.
 This is in comparison to only 227 issued by the US Patent and Trademark Office (USPTO).